type

 Final Prototypes

-These final prototypes incorporate all critical user feedback and demonstrate significant improvements in task completion rates across all three main flows: Explore, Workout, and Connect.
+Final prototypes demonstrated significant improvements in task completion rates across Explore, Workout, and Connect flows.

 Last Thoughts and Next Steps